 speaker

 Operator

-Thank you, our next question comes from Lana David Westenberg of Piper Sandler, please go ahead.
+Thank you.
+Our next question comes from the line of David Westenberg of Piper Sandler.
+Please go ahead.

+speaker